 - Bathroom freshener: Put a cotton ball soaked in lime or lemon oil behind the toilet for a bathroom refresher.

 - Bathtub scrub: Mix one-half cup of baking soda, one-half cup of vinegar and five drops of bergamot or lime oil; use as a scrub for a sink or bathtub.

-- Burnt pans cleaner: Use a few drops of lemon oil and some boiling water to help remove burnt food from pots and pans.
+- Burnt pans cleaner: A few drops of lemon oil and some boiling water can help remove burnt food from pots and pans.

 - Carpet cleaner: Mix 20 drops of tea tree oil with Borax for homemade carpet powder.

 - Christmas scent: Add a drop of pine, sandalwood or cedarwood oil on a fire log about 30 minutes before burning.